Belmont suburb profile

 Belmont rental market trends

-The rental market in Belmont has experienced moderate growth, with house rents increasing by 8.1% over the past year to $670 per week, while unit rents have risen 4.4% to $470 per week.
-With its appealing lifestyle and proximity to Lake Macquarie, Belmont continues to attract renters and investors seeking a balanced mix of affordability and growth potential.
+The rental market in Belmont has experienced moderate growth, with house rents increasing 8.1% over the past year to $670 per week, while unit rents have risen 5.6% to $475 per week.
+With its appealing lifestyle and proximity to Lake Macquarie, Belmont continues to attract both renters and investors seeking a balanced mix of growth and affordability.

 Suburbs near Belmont